-- The health of my cash flow has no affect on my day-to-day business activities
+6. The health of my cash flow has no impact on my day-to-day business activities

 Not the case.
 Better cash flow gives increased bargaining power with suppliers and less need to concede discounts to customers.
 A vulnerable business owner battling negative cash flow is more likely to make rash decisions that they may later regret; desperate times call for desperate measures.